Rachel Amber: Concept and development

-Fictional biography and portrayal

-Life Is Strange (2015)
+Appearances

-Rachel's six-month long disappearance acts as the theme for the events of the story, which concludes with her dead body being found.
+As introduced in Life is Strange, Rachel's six-month long disappearance acts as the theme for the events of the story, which concludes with her dead body being found.
 Rachel is initially introduced as an affluent and popular student of Blackwell Academy who mysteriously vanishes without explanation.

-Rachel is stated to be the best friend of character Chloe Price and is implied to have had illicit romantic and/or sexual relationship with art teacher Mark Jefferson.
-Throughout town, missing persons posters, including those put up by Price, are seen throughout the town of Arcadia Bay.
-Although many within the town initially dismiss concern about her situation, believing that she ran away from her parents to the town of Los Angeles, it is gradually revealed through the investigation of Max Caulfield and Price that her disappearance was the result of malicious activity.
-Eventually, her body is discovered by Caulfield and Price at the Arcadia Bay junkyard.
+Rachel is stated to be the best friend of character Chloe Price and is implied to have had illicit romantic or sexual relationship with art teacher Mark Jefferson.
+Throughout the town of Arcadia Bay, missing persons posters depicting Rachel, including those put up by Price, are seen.
+Although many within the town initially dismiss concern about her situation, believing that she ran away from her parents to Los Angeles, it is gradually revealed through the investigation of Max Caulfield and Chloe that her disappearance was the result of malicious activity.
+Eventually, her body is discovered by Max and Chloe at the Arcadia Bay junkyard.
 It is revealed that she had been kidnapped by Jefferson and student Nathan Prescott, dying of a drug overdose.

-Beyond being murdered under unknown circumstances, it is left ambiguous on who killed Rachel and whether her death was intentional.
-Jefferson claims that Rachel was accidentally killed by Prescott in an attempt to render her unconscious.
+It is left ambiguous on who killed Rachel and whether her death was intentional, with Jefferson claiming she was killed by Prescott in an attempt to render her unconscious.
 However, it is established that Jefferson is an unreliable narrator, and other parts of the story seem to conversely suggest that Jefferson intentionally murdered her.
-Alexander Ulyanov of PopMatters describes her character in the game as "a looming presence that informs and motivates the story from behind the scenes and beyond the grave."